PAPERZILLA

 Built for the command line, scripts, and internal tools

 Paperzilla works beyond the browser.
 Use the CLI for local workflows, MCP for AI clients, RSS/Atom for feed readers, and API routes for custom integrations.
-Paperzilla is an integration layer, not just a reading app.
+Paperzilla is a research-data integration layer, not just a reading app.

 For technical users, this is a major differentiator and not hidden under developer tools